mdidier9/active_record_exercises/ex_1/README.md

-# ActiveRecord Exercise 1 - Patients and Doctors
+# ActiveRecord Migration Drill - Patients and Doctors

-###Please include a migration to satisfy the rspec tests and all associations.

-###DO NOT MODIFY any other code.
+This drill includes three complete models:
+* `Patient`
+* `Doctor`
+* `DoctorPatientRelationship` (the join model)

+These models include ActiveRecord relations and a few validations.
+Your challenge is to get the tests passing by **writing the missing migrations.**

+Create your migrations in `migrations.rb`, following the example.

+Refer to the associations and tests to decide on your database schema. **Do not make any changes to the models.**